Thomas Rowlandson (1756–1827), Convicts embarking for Botany Bay, 180-?, nla.obj-135232630

 New South Wales

-See digitised convict indents in Ancestry, or use the Index to Convicts who arrived in New South Wales 1788-1842, and note the fiche and page numbers to find the indent in Convicts Indents (Bound and Printed).
+See digitised convict indents in Ancestry, or use the Index to Convicts who arrived in New South Wales 1788-1842, and note the fiche and page numbers to find the indent in The genealogical research kit.
+Stage 1.
 This material can be accessed in the Newspaper and Family History zone.

 Index to the Western Australia Convict Registers